SaravanaKumar102012/Give-Me-The-Sauce/README.md

 ## Support

-- Just star on the repository if you used the program and it worked for you.
+- Just star the repository if you used the program and it worked for you.

 ---